eMahtab/spring-projects/spring-boot/simple-streaming-api/README.md

 # Streaming API

-To send a stream of data, **server sets the Transfer-Encoding to chunked**
+To send a stream of data, **server sets the Transfer-Encoding to chunked** and communicate to the client to **keep the connection alive**.

 ## Streaming endpoint : /stream1